 We first consider a simplification of the strategic form.
-Recall figure 2.4, which shows the strategic form of the extensive game in figure 2.1.
-The two rows of the strategies XPand XQ in that table have identical payoffs for both players, as do the two rows YPand YQ.
-This is not surprising, because after move X or Y of player I at the root of the game tree, the decision node where player I can decide between P or Q cannot be reached, because that node is preceded by move Z, which is excluded by choosing X or Y. Because player I makes that move himself, it makes sense to replace both strategies XP and XQ by a less specific "plan of action" X \ that precribes only move X. We always use the star "\" as a placeholder.
-It stands for an unspecified move at the respective unreachable decision node, to identify the node with its unspecified move in case the game has many decision nodes.
+Recall Figure 2.4, which shows the strategic form of the extensive game in Figure 2.1.
+The two rows of the strategies XP and XQ in that table have identical payoffs for both players, as do the two rows YP and YQ.
+This is not surprising, because after move X or Y of player I at the root of the game tree, the decision node where player I can decide between P or Q cannot be reached, because that node is preceded by move Z, which is excluded by choosing X or Y. Because player I makes that move himself, it makes sense to replace both strategies XP and XQ by a less specific "plan of action" X that precribes only move X. We always use the star "" as a placeholder.
+It stands for an unspecified move in case the game has many decision nodes.

 Leaving moves at unreachable nodes unspecified in this manner defines a reduced strategy according to the following definition.
 Because the resulting expected payoffs remain uniquely defined, tabulating these reduced strategies and the payoff for the resulting reduced strategy profiles gives the reduced strategic form of the game.
-The reduced strategic form of the game tree of figure 2.1 is shown in figure 2.13.
+The reduced strategic form of the game tree of Figure 2.1 is shown in Figure 2.13.